Edai/SnowStorm/README.md

-FUNDAMENTALS OF COMPUTER GRAPHICS -  PROJECT 2 REPORT
+FUNDAMENTALS OF COMPUTER GRAPHICS -  PROJECT REPORT

 Author: Valentin KAO <valentin.kao@epitech.eu>
 		张有请 - 2017280242

-The purpose of this project is to implement an OpenGl program using display list to draw a pyramid :
+The purpose of this project is to implement an OpenGl program
-- The top layer has one cylinder or cone, the number in each layer is ascend downward.
-- Texture on each cone/each cylinder
-- Use different colors to draw each layer
-- Click right mouse button to display a menu to add a new layer
-- Drag the mouse to rotate the whole pyramid

 ---------------------------------------------------------------------------
 VIDEO CAPTURE